Church of St. Peter

 Sources:

-The Diapason, October 1927.
-Specifications of Geo.
+The Diapason (October 1927).
+Stoplist of Geo.
 Kilgen & Son organ, Op.
-3976 (1927); courtesy Jeff Scofield.
+3976 (1927).
+Courtesy Jeff Scofield.

-The Diapason, June 1931.
+The Diapason (June 1931).
 Specifications of Geo.
 Kilgen & Son organ, Op.
-4740 (1931); courtesy Jeff Scofield.
+4740 (1931).
+Courtesy Jeff Scofield.

 Dolkart, Andrew S. and Matthew A. Postal.
 Guide to New York City Landmarks (Third Edition).
 New York City Landmarks Preservation Commission.
 Hoboken: John Wiley & Sons, Inc. 2004.